-Union National shareholders will exchange an amount of stock constituting majority control of Union National solely for First Merchants common stock, we are of the opinion that the Merger will, under current law, constitute a reorganization within the meaning of Section 368(a)(1)(A) of the Code and that Union National and First Merchants will each be a party to the reorganization within the meaning of Section 368(a)(1)(A) of the Code and that Union National and First Merchants will each be a party to the reorganization within the meaning of Section 368(a)(1)(A) of the Code, the Code.
-As a reorganization under Section 368(a)(1)(A) of the Code, the Merger will have the following federal income tax consequences for Union National shareholders, Union National, and First Merchants:
+Merchants, as successor of Randolph County, will hold substantially all of its assets, and that (ii) in the transaction, the Randolph County shareholders will exchange an amount of stock constituting majority control of Randolph County solely for First Merchants common stock, we are of the opinion that the Merger will, under current law, constitute a reorganization within the meaning of Section 368(a)(1)(A) of the Code and that Randolph County and First Merchants will each be a party to the reorganization within the meaning of Section 368(b) of the Code.
+As a reorganization under Section 368(a)(1)(A) of the Code, the Merger will have the following federal income tax consequences for Randolph County shareholders, Randolph County, and First Merchants:

-1. No gain or loss will be recognized by Union National shareholders who exchange all of their Union National common stock for First Merchants common stock pursuant to the Merger, except to the extent of gain or loss attributable to any cash received in lieu of receipt of a fractional share of First Merchants common stock.

-2. The basis of First Merchants common stock (including deemed fractional share interests) received by Union National shareholders who exchange all of their Union National common stock for First Merchants common stock will be the same as the basis of the Union National common stock surrendered in exchange therefor.

-3. The holding period of the First Merchants common stock received by the Union National shareholders (including deemed fractional share interests) who exchange all of their Union National common stock for First Merchants common stock will include the period during which the Union National common stock was held, provided the Union National common stock was held as a capital asset on the date of the exchange.

-4. Where a cash payment is received by a Union National shareholder in lieu of fractional shares of First Merchants common stock, the cash payment will be treated as a distribution in redemption of the deemed fractional share interest by First Merchants, subject to the provisions and limitations of Section 302 of the Code.
-Where such exchange qualifies under Section 302(a) of the Code, such shareholder will recognize a capital gain or loss provided that the Union National common stock was held as a capital asset on the date of the Merger.

-5. Any Union National shareholder who perfects dissenter's rights and receives solely cash in exchange for such shareholder's Union National common stock shall be treated as having received such cash as a distribution in redemption of the Union National common stock subject to the provisions and limitations of Section 302 of the Code.
-If, as a result of such distribution, such Union National shareholder owns no First Merchants common stock, either directly or through the application of the constructive ownership rules of Section 318(a) of the Code, the redemption will be a complete termination of interest within the meaning of Section 302(b)(3) of the Code and the cash will be treated as a distribution in full payment and exchange for the Union National common stock as provided in Section 302(a) of the Code.
-Under Section 1001 of the Code, gain or loss (subject to any applicable limitations of the Code) will be realized and recognized by such Union National shareholder in an amount equal to the difference between the redemption price and the adjusted basis of the Union National common stock surrendered in exchange therefor.
+- 1. No gain or loss will be recognized by Randolph County shareholders who exchange all of their Randolph County common stock for First Merchants common stock pursuant to the Merger, except to the extent of gain or loss attributable to any cash received in lieu of receipt of a fractional share of First Merchants common stock. - 2.
+The basis of First Merchants common stock (including deemed fractional share interests) received by Randolph County shareholders who exchange all of their Randolph County common stock for First Merchants common stock will be the same as the basis of the Randolph County common stock surrendered in exchange therefor. - 3.
+The holding period of the First Merchants common stock received by the Randolph County shareholders (including deemed fractional share interests) who exchange all of their Randolph County common stock for First Merchants common stock will include the period during which the Randolph County common stock was held, provided the Randolph County common stock was held as a capital asset on the date of the exchange. - 4.
+Where a cash payment is received by a Randolph County shareholder in lieu of fractional shares of First Merchants common stock, the cash payment will be treated as a distribution in redemption of the deemed fractional share interest by First Merchants, subject to the provisions and limitations of Section 302 of the Code.
+Where such exchange qualifies under Section 302(a) of the Code, such shareholder will recognize a capital gain or loss provided that the Randolph County common stock was held as a capital asset on the date of the Merger. - 5.
+Any Randolph County shareholder who perfects dissenter's rights and receives solely cash in exchange for such shareholder's Randolph County common stock shall be treated as having received such cash as a distribution in redemption of the Randolph County common stock subject to the provisions and limitations of Section 302 of the Code.
+If, as a result of such distribution, such Randolph County shareholder owns no First Merchants common stock, either directly or through the application of the constructive ownership rules of Section 318(a) of the Code, the redemption will be a complete termination of interest within the meaning of Section 302(b)(3) of the Code and the cash will be treated as a distribution in full payment and exchange for the Randolph County common stock as provided in Section 302(a) of the Code.
+Under Section 1001 of the

-6. No gain or loss will be recognized by Union National or First Merchants in connection with the transaction.